-76 AP, 'Taliban official: Strict punishment, executions will return', 23 September 2021
+100 AP, 'Taliban official: Strict punishment, executions will return', 23 September 2021

-77 Jurist, 'Afghanistan dispatches: Taliban reintroduce public shaming...', 17 November 2021 78 BBC News, 'Afghanistan: Life under Taliban rule one month on', 15 September 2021
+Jurist, 'Afghanistan dispatches: Taliban reintroduce public shaming...', 17 November 2021 BBC News, 'Afghanistan: Life under Taliban rule one month on', 15 September 2021

-79 CNN, 'Taliban put alleged kidnappers' bodies on display', 25 September 2021
+103 CNN, 'Taliban put alleged kidnappers' bodies on display', 25 September 2021

-80 BBC News, 'Afghanistan: Taliban hang bodies as warning in city of Herat', 25 September 2021 fast, and much less expensive than it was under the previous system," he said.'83
+104 BBC News, 'Afghanistan: Taliban hang bodies as warning in city of Herat', 25 September 2021

-81 CNN, 'Taliban put alleged kidnappers' bodies on display', 25 September 2021
+105 CNN, 'Taliban put alleged kidnappers' bodies on display', 25 September 2021

-82 BBC News, 'Afghanistan: Taliban hang bodies as warning in city of Herat', 25 September 2021
+106 BBC News, 'Afghanistan: Taliban hang bodies as warning in city of Herat', 25 September 2021

-- Referring to rules set out for the Taliban to follow, HRW noted on 29 October 5.7.8 2021 that '...
+- Referring to the justice system, AP News stated on 4 October 2021: 5.7.8 - 'As in the past, the Taliban have turned to tribal elders to settle disputes.
+Last week, a group of elders gathered in a Kabul mosque to adjudicate a stabbing attack that caused minor injuries.
+The elders ordered the culprit's father to pay the victim the equivalent of nearly \$400, enough to cover the medical expenses.
+Muhammed Yousef Jawid accepted his punishment.
+"It's fast, and much less expensive than it was under the previous system," he said.'107 - 5.7.9 Referring to rules set out for the Taliban to follow, HRW noted on 29 October 2021 that '...
 Taliban fighters are instructed not to engage in kidnapping for ransom or "amputation such as removing the eyes, cutting ears and noses of the people" and to await a court's judgment before punishing prisoners.
-Several provisions ban authorities from entering people's homes and from destroying their property.'84 - 5.7.9 However, on 26 October 2021, Jurist, cited a staff correspondent in Kabul who indicated the complexities within the Taliban, which resulted in them not always following leadership policy:
+Several provisions ban authorities from entering people's homes and from destroying their property.'108 - 5.7.10 However, on 26 October 2021, Jurist, cited a staff correspondent in Kabul who indicated the complexities within the Taliban, which resulted in them not always following leadership policy: